3 Things to Know About Maintaining a Home With a Pool

 Some homeowners consider a backyard swimming pool a mixed blessing.
 A pool is typically an attractive focal point and a social gathering spot during the season.
 In some parts of the country, owners enjoy year-round use of a pool and adjacent patio.
 In addition to the pool, many homes have professional landscaping around the pool to enhance the functionality and beauty of the backyard.

 However, every pool requires regular maintenance: In addition to thinking about the fun it will provide, also consider the time and expense to keep a pool in prime operating condition as well as assuring that it is always visually attractive and safe for use.
-Although they are not normally an overwhelming concern, a homeowner must also be aware of the need for swim safety, privacy fencing, utilizing a pool cover and how to keep children and pets protected.
+Although they are not normally an overwhelming concern, a homeowner must also be aware of the need for swim safety, privacy fencing, utilizing a pool cover, installing a pool fence and how to keep children and pets protected.
 And there there is the seasonal upkeep.

 The Pool Pump